-Amidst a stunning coastline of rocky headlands and neighbouring the banks of the Hastings River estuary is the vibrant and unspoilt town of Port Macquarie.
+The town of Port Macquarie is adjacent to a stunning coastline of rocky headlands and the banks of the Hastings River estuary.

 Port Macquarie is located on the Mid North Coast of New South Wales, about 390 km north of Sydney, and 570 km south of Brisbane.
 Port Macquarie is coastal township at the mouth of the Hastings River, featuring all the beauty of the beach, set alongside gorgeous national parks and offering an array of attractions including great restaurants, cafes and shopping.

 Port Macquarie Airport is 4.5km from Port Macquarie’s town centre.
 QantasLink operates daily direct services from Port Macquarie to Sydney, with connecting flights to a wide range of destinations across Australia and internationally.
 QantasLink also operate seasonal summer services (October – May) from Port Macquarie to Lord Howe Island.

 Virgin Australia operate daily direct services from Port Macquarie to Sydney and Brisbane, with connecting flights to a wide range of destinations across Australia and internationally.

 The XPT train service between Sydney and Brisbane stops at Wauchope, 20 mins inland from Port Macquarie, daily.
 A coach connection is provided for passengers travelling to Port Macquarie from Wauchope Station.

 Comfortable air-conditioned coaches provide daily services from Brisbane and Sydney.
 Greyhound Australia and Premier Motor Service both service the Greater Port Macquarie area.

 The main industries people from Port Macquarie work in are:

 - Retail trade